pluggdapps/tayra/docs/develop.rst

 The language is defined as a bunch of meta syntax that can be extended and customised using plugins.
 Developers can author plugins implementing one or more interfaces specified in :mod:`tayra.interfaces` module.
-Tayra's plugin system is based on pluggdapps component architecture.
+Tayra's plugin system is based on pluggdapps component system.

 The design is based on simple, formal methods that are easy to understand and extend as per future needs.
 Language front end is based on LALR parser and